 The initial response was silence – until my wife said,

-“Well, if I’m going to go through this, we should enjoy the experience – right?”
+“Well, if I’m going through this, we should enjoy the experience – right?”

-Exactly 100 days from diagnosis, Sheryl passed away.
+Exactly 100 days after diagnosis, Sheryl passed away.

 It hurt like nothing any of us had ever experienced.
 Still, we found ourselves with a warm feeling about how we had handled things.
 In time, our conversations turned to our goal of making it the best death ever.
 We realized we had achieved it.

-All the excitement of setting a goal happens while you’re in the middle of your journey – and you are always in the middle of your journey.
+All the excitement of setting a goal happens while you’re in the middle of your journey – and you are always in the middle.

 Easy or difficult.
 When you choose to pursue a plan, the destination doesn’t matter except that it serves as a starting point for your next journey.